Owlet-nightjar: Species

 A fossil proximal right tarsometatarsus (MNZ S42800) was found at the Bannockburn Formation of the Manuherikia Group near the Manuherikia River in Otago, New Zealand.
 Dating from the Early to Middle Miocene (Altonian, 19–16 million years ago), it seems to represent an owlet-nightjar ancestral to A. novaezealandiae.
-In 2022, an additional specimen from the same locality was described by Worthy et al. as a new extinct species of Aeotheles, A. zealandivetus.
+In 2022, an additional specimen from the same locality was described by Worthy et al. as a new extinct species of Aegotheles, A. zealandivetus.
 The holotype specimen is NMNZ S.52917, a distal right tarsometatarsus.